-Individual Development Account’s or IDA’s, mission is to assist low to mid-income families in obtaining a down payment on their very first home.
+The Individual Development Account (IDA) program seeks to assist low to moderate income individuals save a down payment for their first home.

 Participants must commit to a minimum of 6 months in the program during which they will save at least $20.00 per month until the maximum of the $1000.00 savings goal is reached.

 The IDA Program will then match the savings 3 to 1 for a combined sum of $4000.00 down-payment.

 - For participants to enroll in home ownership and financial management education classes.

 - Provide case management needed for every client to succeed.

 - For participants to purchase an asset; their first home.

 - Yearly family income levels cannot be higher than:

 - Family of 5 – $58,840.00